Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Results

 \subsubsection{Rotation curves}

 In figure \ref{fig:RC} we show the rotation curves (RC) of the five runs built either by the contained mass per radius for each and all the components ($v_c = \sqrt{G M(r)/r}$ where $M(r)$ is the contained mass inside $r$) or with the actual tangential velocities in the stars of the galaxy corrected for asymmetric drift correction \citep{Binney} in order to be consistent with observations.
 For comparison, we show a compilation of observations of the stars in the MW \citep{2016MNRAS.463.2623H,2017SoftX...6...54P,2019ApJ...871..120E,2019ApJ...870L..10M} in grey errorbar points.
 We see that for the case of the Schmidt law run (KSlaw-DCool) and the weak PSFB multi-ff run with delayed cooling (Mff$\epsilon_{100}$-DCool) the final galaxy is not massive enough to generate sufficient angular velocity in stars.
 The other three runs yield comparable tangential velocities of the stars to that of the MW disc around 10 kpc, but the presence of the massive bulge generates a violent rise in the RC that does not agree with MW observations.
 In the particular case of two runs with mechanical feedback (Mff$\epsilon_{009}$-MecFB and Mff$\epsilon_{100}$-MecFB), the bulge is so massive that a spike is observed towards the centre of the galaxy in the RC.
 Here, a particular difference is seen between the two successful runs, Mff$\epsilon_{009}$-DCool and Mff$\epsilon_{100}$-MecFB), in the central region where the latter shows an asymptotic spike in the centre, nevertheless both galaxies show impressive agreement with MW observation for $R>5$ kpc.
+We focus on the MW for this comparison, nevertheless, it is worth remarking that rotation curves of other galaxies could exhibit a better agreement with our simulations.